How to Make Hash Browns in 15 Minutes

 How to Make Your Hash Browns

-- Start preheating your frying pan on medium high.
+- Start preheating your frying pan on medium-high.
 Add a pat of butter or whatever you like to use for grease.
 Extra points if you use strained, reserved bacon fat that you've been saving.
-It's frugal and healthy too.

-- Take a food grater with medium-sized holes, like the one at right.
+- Take a food grater with medium-sized holes, like the one pictured above.
 Hold it over the hot frying pan and carefully grate the peeled potato directly into the pan.
 Careful not to grate your fingers!
-You may end up with a small piece of potato that you can't grate without hurting yourself -- toss that in the pan too.
+You may end up with a small piece of potato that you can't grate without hurting yourself—toss that in the pan too.

-- Once the potato is grated into the pan, use your spatula to distribute the shredded potato so that it evenly covers the pan ... no tall piles, no lonely bits at the edges.
-This will help it to cook evenly.
-Then sprinkle it with salt, seasoned salt, or whatever you like.
+- Once the potato is grated into the pan, use your spatula to distribute the shredded potato so that it evenly covers the pan.
+Make sure you leave no tall piles and no lonely bits at the edges.
+This will help them to cook evenly.
+Sprinkle it with salt, seasoned salt, or whatever you like.

 - Let it fry for 5 to 10 minutes, depending the amount of potato and the hotness of the pan.
 Meanwhile, make your coffee.